iankevinmcdonald/add-image-maps/README.md

 These are the things to check:

-1. Did you add the Image Map to the right instance of the image?
+1. #### Did you add the Image Map to the right instance of the image?

 When you add images to a theme, as a header or an icon, Wordpress sometimes creates a new cropped or shrunk image.
 Those copies do not appear in the media library grid screen, so they're easy to miss.
-They *are* listed in the Add_Img_Maps box on the attachment edit screen, with a link the *their* attacment edit screen.
+They *are* listed in the Add_Img_Maps box on the attachment edit screen, with a link to *their* attachment edit screen.

-2. Is the image attached to the post/page in the Wordpress database?
+2. #### Is the image attached to the post/page in the Wordpress database?

-(This question doesn't apply if it's the featured image or the header, which are checked separately.)
+(Skip this if it's the featured image or the header, which are checked separately.)

 The Add_Img_Maps box tells you which post/page (if any) the image is attached to.